-Pull Onesie down after a blowout
+6. Pull Onesie down after a blowout

 Ever wonder why the shoulders of onesies look the way they do?
 It is so you can pull the onesie down over the baby’s body instead of up over their head when they have a diaper blowout.

-Gassy Baby Relief
+7. Gassy Baby Relief

 Newborns are gassy.
 They have not yet figured out how to burp or relieve gas on their own.
 Therefore, they need assistance in doing so.
-There are many different burping techniques even ones for when babies won’t burp.
+There are many different burping techniques, even ones for when babies won’t burp.

 Sometimes it may be too late to burp them.
 That is when you try to get the gas out using other ways.
-Two of the best natural techniques you can do is bicycle kicks and the I LOVE YOU baby massage.
+Two of the best natural techniques you can do are bicycle kicks and the I LOVE YOU baby massage.
 Both techniques get the air bubbles moving and out.

-Bring an outfit for yourself
+8. Bring an outfit for yourself

-When packing the perfect diaper bag is just as important as packing the perfect hospital bag.
+Packing the perfect diaper bag is just as important as packing the perfect hospital bag.
 Always remember to bring an extra outfit for yourself.
 Newborns spit up, A LOT.
 And it usually is not the type you can just wipe away.

-Spit up smells like sour milk most of the time.
+Spit-up smells like sour milk most of the time.
 Do you really want to smell like sour milk for the rest of your outing or errand?
 Nope.

 Not to mention having a diaper blowout on you is also entirely possible.
 Yes, this has happened to me!
 Not pretty.
-So toss in an outfit or at least an extra shirt for you and spouse (if it’s a family outing).
+So toss in an outfit or at least an extra shirt for you and your spouse (if it’s a family outing).
 You will be glad you did.

-Learn Baby’s Cues
+9. Learn Baby’s Cues

-When you start paying attention to a baby’s movements you can tell what they need before they start crying.
+When you start paying attention to a baby’s movements, you can tell what they need before they start crying.
 Once you can start noticing what their cues mean, you can tend to them sooner and prevent meltdowns.

-Changing Pad Liners
+10. Changing Pad Liners

-Believe me, you will be doing enough laundry already.
+Believe me; you will be doing enough laundry already.